Boosting energy & metabolism

 1. Establish a restful night routine

 Maintain a consistent sleep schedule: Go to bed and wake up at the same time daily.
+Set your alarm, if you want to sleep well, resist the temptation to roll over and go back to sleep.
+Consistency is essential.

 Create a comfortable sleep environment: A cool, dark, and quiet room enhances sleep quality.
+The optimum temperature for sleep is 17 degrees.
+If you don’t have a/c then get a thinner duvet and make sure you have cotton or linen/bamboo sheets.

 2. Natural sleep aids

 Magnesium supplements: May help with muscle relaxation and deeper sleep.
+Take them an hour before bed and see if that helps with your sleep.

 Mindfulness & relaxation techniques: Deep breathing or journaling can ease the mind before sleep.
+A warm shower is also a perfect way to prepare for bed or some deep stretches.
+Anything calm that doesn’t raise your heart rate is great.

 Nurturing sexual health & intimacy